PhamJimmy/PhamJimmy/README.md

 </h1>

 <p align='center'>
 I am a full stack software engineer.
 My previous background in the autmobile and finance industry gives me a unique strength in communication and problem-solving, allowing me to thrive in collaborative teams and high pressure environments.
-I love learning about new technologies, the impact they have, and the pros and cons of each.
-My goal is one day leading a software engineering team of my own.
+I love learning about new technologies, the impact they have.
 </p>

 - 🌱 Looking for job opportunities to continue growing my experience with the full stack